-Irish Lights has developed a new organisation wide Sustainability Strategy and Action Plan to enable and demonstrate our commitment to:
+Irish Lights has an organisation-wide Sustainability Strategy and Action Plan to enable and demonstrate our commitment to:

 - Achieving high standards of sustainable practise in our operations - Ensuring compliance with all applicable legal obligations. - Ensuring that our activities are carried out minimising impact on the environment where reasonably practicable. - Ensuring that pollution is prevented.